RyanParsley/players-vue-skeleton/README.md

 ## Bonus
 Other factors that we take into account in the assessment.
 - Experience in the stack.
-(Things don't have to be perfect, if this is your first react experience.
+(Things don't have to be perfect, if this is your first vue experience.
 We understand)
 - UX/UI (Color schemes, an eye for layout and design, animations and transitions.
 Build this project as if someone would use it.)
 - Tests (The project has high level end-to-end tests but unit and component level tests are up to you.
 Automated tests are extremely important.)
 - Honest feedback on this assessment.